-Listed below are the signal words that are used throughout this guide followed by their descriptions and associated symbols.
-When the words DANGER, WARNING, and CAUTION are used in this guide they will be followed by important safety information that must be carefully adhered to.
+Listed below are the signal words that are used throughout this manual followed by their descriptions and associated symbols.
+When the words DANGER, WARNING, and CAUTION are used in this manual they will be followed by important safety information that must be carefully followed.

-The word DANGER preceded by the safety alert symbol indicates that an imminently hazardous situation exists that, if not avoided, will result in serious injury to personnel or loss of life.
+The word DANGER preceded by the safety alert symbol indicates that an imminently hazardous situation exists that, if not avoided or if instructions are not followed precisely, will result in serious injury to personnel or loss of life.

-DANGER
+▲ DANGER

-The word WARNING preceded by the safety alert symbol indicates that a potentially hazardous situation exists that, if not avoided, could result in serious injury to personnel or loss of life.
+The word WARNING preceded by the safety alert symbol indicates that a potentially hazardous situation exists that, if not avoided or if instructions are not followed precisely, could result in serious injury to personnel or loss of life.